akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 The rules engine can radically boost your productivity in the PIM by automating actions.
 The rules are defined in a YML file that you can import in the PIM, using a dedicated job profile.

-This feature is very (like, really) powerful, but it can also be a bit complex to apprehend.
-Reading this article, you will know what you can do with and how you should use it.
+This feature is very, like, really powerful, but it can also be a bit complex to apprehend.
+Reading this article, you will find out what you can use it for and how it works.

 # Available actions